SJR State holds radiology pinning ceremony

 SJR State’s Radiologic Technology program is offered on the St. Augustine campus.
 Specific prerequisites and requirements apply and must be completed prior to the first day of the application period.
 Applications are being accepted for the fall semester through May 15.

-SJR State offers additional health care programs such as emergency medical technician, paramedic, respiratory care, health information technology and the LPN bridge to ASN.
+SJR State offers additional health care programs such as medical assisting, practical nursing, emergency medical technician, paramedic, respiratory care, health information technology, the LPN bridge to ASN and more.
 For more information on degree and certificate programs in the health field, visit the website at SJRstate.edu/alliedhealth.html.

-St. Johns River State College students completing the two-year degree program in Radiologic Technology and participating in the pinning ceremony were:
+St. Johns River State College students completing the Radiologic Technology degree program and participating in the pinning ceremony.

 Director of Public Relations and Publications